Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Experiments

 \subsection{Health Insurance Prediction from CXRs}

-\textbf{Setting} In our first experiment, we have trained and tested our three chosen model: DenseNet121, SwinTransformer, and MedMamba on both MIMIC-CXR-JPG and CheXpert, respectively, to predict the health insurance type of each patient. \\ \textbf{Results} As Table \ref{tab:mainAUC} indicates, in MIMIC-CXR-JPG, all trained health insurance predicting models could achieve an AUC performance around 0.65, with DenseNet having the best average AUC (0.7007) on the insurance predicting task and SwinTransformer performed the worst (0.6182).
-On the other hand, the models trained by on CheXpert also had a better-than-random performance on the health insurance prediction, as the best performance is 0.6802.
-Notice that CheXpert contains less and smaller sized images compared to MIMIC-CXR-JPG, which may be the major cause of the AUC decrease in all models.
-The result suggested that the models are not simply guessing and that chest X-rays contain certain insurance information for the model to learn from.
+\textbf{Setting} In our first experiment, we have trained and tested our three chosen model: DenseNet121, SwinV2-T, and MedMamba on both MIMIC-CXR-JPG and CheXpert, respectively, to predict the health insurance type of each patient.
+We did an additional control experiment by random label perturbation (i.e. assigning label randomly to each image) on MIMIC-CXR-JPG to construct MIMIC-Random dataset. \\ \textbf{Results} As Table \ref{tab:mainAUC} indicates, in MIMIC-CXR-JPG, all trained health insurance predicting models could achieve an AUC performance over 0.61, with DenseNet having the best average AUC (0.7007) on the insurance predicting task and SwinV2-T performed the worst (0.6182).
+On the other hand, the models trained by CheXpert also had a better-than-random performance on the health insurance prediction, as the best performance is 0.6834.
+Notice that CheXpert contains less and smaller sized images compared to MIMIC-CXR-JPG, which may be the major cause of the AUC decrease in all three models.
+When the model was trained with the MIMIC-Random dataset, the AUC performance degraded to the level of random guess.
+The results supports our hypothesis that the models are not simply guessing health insurance types and that chest X-rays contain certain insurance information for the models to learn from.